ClaimFlow: Tracing the Evolution of Scientific Claims in NLP: Automatic Claim Relation Classification

-We also evaluate large language models (LLMs) in a prompt-based setting to assess whether models trained primarily for general-purpose language understanding can recognize claim-level scientific stance without task-specific fine-tuning.

-For proprietary models, we evaluate GPT-4o and GPT-3.5-turbo~\citep{achiam2023gpt}.
+\paragraph{Large Language Models.} We also evaluate large language models (LLMs) in a prompt-based setting.
+For proprietary models, we evaluate GPT-3.5-turbo~\citep{achiam2023gpt}, GPT-4o, and GPT-4.1.
 For open-source models, we evaluate LLaMA-3-70B-Instruct~\citep{dubey2024llama} and Mixtral-8x7B-Instruct~\citep{jiang2024mixtral}.
-All LLMs are evaluated in zero-shot and few-shot settings using a unified prompt template that presents the cited claim, citation context, and citing claim, followed by a request to select one of the predefined relation labels.